kanuj/python-tools/README.md

 ## branches.py

 Need to update your out-of-date branches every morning when you start work?
 Use this handy little python script instead.
+The script utilizes linux's notification to display the number of updated branches.

 Protip: The script contains the path to the python env so just copy it to your /usr/local/bin for best results.